 The law also provides you with other rights if the servicer decides to offer a deferral option.

 But a forbearance isn't the same as loan forgiveness; you'll still owe the skipped payments after a forbearance period ends.
 Borrowers with Fannie Mae, Freddie Mac, and FHA-insured loans, for example, can pay these amounts through a payment deferral program or similar alternative in which the borrower defers (postpones) repayment until the end of the loan.
-But borrowers with other types of loans might have to pay the missed payments in a lump sum or through a repayment plan.
+However, borrowers with other types of loans might have to pay the missed payments in a lump sum or through a repayment plan.

 A Consumer Financial Protection Bureau (CFPB) interim final rule allows servicers to get out of complying with some mortgage servicing requirements if they offer payment deferrals to borrowers who finish their coronavirus-related forbearances.
 (12 C.F.R. § 1024.41).